Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 - Vanilla extract: For flavor.

-- Lemon zest: Adds a subtle touch of brightness!
+- Lemon zest: Adds a subtle touch of brightness.

 - Butter to grease the pan

-Step-by-Step Instructions
+Step-by-Step Tutorial

-Step 1 | Mix dry ingredients
+Step 1 | Prep dry and wet ingredients

-Preheat oven to 350 degrees F. In a medium bowl, mix flour, baking soda, and salt.
-Set aside.
+Preheat oven to 350 degrees F.

-- Combine dry ingredients into wet ingredients and combine with a whisk until no pockets of flour remain.
+To make the batter, combine the dry ingredients into wet ingredients, and mix with a whisk until no pockets of flour remain.
 Do not overmix.
+Then, toss the diced strawberries (thoroughly patted dry) with all-purpose flour.
+This will prevent them from sinking to the bottom.

-- Gently fold in the strawberries into the batter with a rubber spatula until just combined.
+Then, add the floured strawberries into the batter, leaving excess flour behind.
+Gently fold in the strawberries into the batter with a rubber spatula until just combined.

 Bake at 350 degrees F for 60-65 minutes.
 After 40-45 minutes, cover with foil to prevent it from browning too much.
 Return to oven and continue baking.
 The strawberry bread is done when a toothpick inserted in the middle comes out clean.